cabal-club/cable/handshake.md

 Since different transports have different properties, a single rule cannot be provided as to which host takes on which role.
-However, for transport protocols where there are well-defined *client* and *server* roles, such as TCP/IP, implementations MUST regard the client as the initiator and the server as the responder.
+However, for transport protocols where there are well-defined *client* and *server* roles, such as TCP/IP, implementations SHOULD regard the client as the initiator and the server as the responder.

 The role chosen only decides the order of messages sent during the handshake